EricHsia7/pwdgen2/README.md

 - **Hashtags and Date Search**
 It provides the ability to search for passwords using hashtags and dates.
 Users can find passwords associated with specific hashtags and narrow down their search based on date ranges.

-- **Password Length Search:** The library allows users to search for passwords based on their length.
+- **Password Length Search**
+The library allows users to search for passwords based on their length.
 This feature is particularly useful when looking for passwords with specific security requirements.

 - **Similarity Suggestions**
 For fuzzy search queries, Xsearch offers similarity suggestions to help users find relevant passwords even if the exact search term is not available.
 The library calculates similarity scores using Jaro-Winkler distance to provide well ordering of suggestions.